Seema Khan, MD

 Feinberg School of Medicine

-Investigating the role of the progesterone pathway in breast cancer causation, prevention, and treatment.
+Investigating the role of the progesterone pathway in breast cancer causation, prevention, and potentially, treatment.

 Effective preventive measures, including anti-estrogen therapy and surgical removal of the breasts, are available for women who are at high risk of breast cancer or breast cancer recurrence.
-However, not all women can tolerate anti-estrogen therapy, and prophylactic mastectomy is not a preferred option for healthy breasts.
-Since the progesterone pathway has been shown to be important in the development and progression of breast cancer, it may be targetable with anti-progesterone medications and may provide an alternative approach to chemoprevention for breast cancer.
-Currently, safety concerns of anti-progesterones have precluded their use in this setting.
+However, not all women can tolerate anti-estrogen therapy, and others want to keep their breasts.
+Since the progesterone pathway has been shown to be important in the development and progression of breast cancer, it may be targetable with anti-progesterone medications and may provide an alternative approach to prevent breast cancer.
+Currently, safety concerns about these medications have precluded their use.
 Therefore, Dr. Khan and her team are studying new and safer anti-progesterone agents that could improve breast cancer prevention options for high-risk women.
 They will apply their findings to a new cancer prevention strategy, combining the blockade of both progesterone action and inflammation.

-In preclinical studies, Dr. Khan found that the anti-progesterone drug telapristone decreases tumor formation in a laboratory model, and that the related drug ulipristal acetate (UPA) does the same in a model of BRCA1-deficient breast cancer.
+Dr. Khan found that the anti-progesterone drug telapristone decreases tumor formation in a laboratory model, and that the related drug ulipristal acetate (UPA) does the same in a model of BRCA1-deficient breast cancer.
 Moreover, the preventive effect was related to the suppression of hormone signaling as well as the suppression of inflammation.
 Laboratory studies have been conducted to determine if a combination of UPA and an anti-inflammatory drug can reduce breast tumor formation.
 Preliminary analysis reveals the combination as a promising alternative to single therapies.
+Dr. Khan has synthesized a unique drug delivery vehicle or nano-carrier to more effectively target UPA in breast tissue.

 Seema A. Khan, MD is Professor of Surgery in the Feinberg School of Medicine at Northwestern University, and the Bluhm Family Professor of Cancer Research.
 She is the Co-Leader of the Cancer Prevention Research Program at the Robert H. Lurie Comprehensive Cancer Center.
 Her research focuses on applying biomarker knowledge to improve breast cancer risk stratification and develop preventive interventions for high-risk women.
 Her research is funded by the NIH (NCI), The Breast Cancer Research Foundation, the Avon Foundation, and the Susan G. Komen Foundation.